-To restore a forest, you need good partners and often need to cut a few trees.
+To restore ecological complexity to a forest, you need good partners and often, you need to cut a few trees.

 Last summer, Washington State Parks & Recreation Commission worked with the University of Washington’s Pack Forest, WA State Department of Natural Resources, and WyEast Timber Services to conduct an ecologically-based harvest project on 104 acres of Nisqually State Park.
 State Parks’ goal for the project was to improve forest health by enhancing the biodiversity of the forest.

 The 1,300-acre forest is 7 miles west of Eatonville on State Route 7, at the confluence of the Nisqually River, Mashel River and Ohop Creek.
 It includes a diverse landscape of steep-sided forest valleys, high ridges and reforested plateaus in the Mount Rainier foothills.
-Currently the park consists largely of former-industrial plantation lands with a monoculture of Douglas fir trees.
-By removing the less robust Douglas fir there are now more resources for the healthiest trees to grow bigger faster and more space to plant a mix of other native trees that one typically finds in our lowland Puget Sound forests.
+Currently the park consists largely of former-industrial plantation lands with a monoculture of Douglas-fir trees.
+By removing the less robust Douglas-fir there are now more resources for the healthiest trees to grow bigger and more space to plant a mix of other native trees that one typically finds in our lowland Puget Sound forests.

 State Parks is now working with the Washington Conservation Corps to interplant the forest with more cedar, lodgepole pine, and western white pine.
 The crew is also monitoring the forest for invasive species and using manual methods to remove them, particularly Scots broom and bull thistle.
 It’ll take a few years of maintenance, but the forest is on a faster track to grow larger trees and complex wildlife habitat.